Hipo/drf-extra-fields/README.md

 create/update requests or of the negotiated renderer for retreive/list requests if `serializer_class` exists on the parser/renderer.
 Note that the format's `serializer_class` is responsible for incorporating the specific viewset's `serializer_class`, such as the `composite.CompositeSerializer` does.
-If the format's `serializer_class` is meant to also render error details, set `handle_errors = True` on the `serializer_class` and it will be used with the DRF error response
+If the format is meant to also render error details, set `error_serializer_class` on the renderer and it's `to_representation()` method will be used to generate a representation of the exception.
+Similarly, if the renderer has a `pagination_serializer_class`, it will be used to generate a represenation of the output of the paginated reponse.

 CONTRIBUTION